papagaio-io/papagaio-docs/docs/src/guide/login.md

 * Github
 * GitLab

-Once you have your Organization created in one of the Git's above you can add a git source in Papagaio.
+In order to login with your git source in Papagaio, you must have an Organization created in one of the Git's above.

+You can use Papagaio's CLI to add a git source.

 Login page example: